swicg/potential-wg-charters/README.md

-# potential-wg-charters
+# potential-charters
-Discussion of potential WG charters
+Discussion of potential CG and WG charters